Mass Deployment of Energy Efficiency Retrofits in Disadvantaged Communities

 Affordability

 This project would give the potential for fixed energy expenditure and allow for potential cost savings as retrofit solutions’ costs continue to come down with scale.
-Tenants can financially benefit from taking part in DR program
+Additional benefits include, but are not limited to improved access to energy efficiency retrofits for multifamily properties in DAC's and improved economic security, living conditions, comfort, and health and safety for low-income tenants receiving retrofits.

 Key Project Members